 A (mostly) Python programmer.
-A bit of weirdo.
 A bit of perfectionist.
-Quality engineer with specialization on test automation.
+Former quality engineer with specialization on test automation.
 Traveller.
 Motorcyclist.

 I started as an intern, but since 4/2014 I work full-time as a Quality Engineer on Red Hat CloudForms.

-I am also a team lead for 4 other people and I also have some experience interviewing the job applicants from the technical side.
+I was also a team lead for 4 other people for some time and I also have some experience interviewing the job applicants from the technical side.

 I participated in Natural Languages Processing research group, I created a scraper for DOAJ written in Python that processed the records in various formats and then emitted a specially formatted XML files for further processing.